Las Vegas shooting: Remembering the fallen

 “Everybody here is still in shock.
 They’re waiting for [her] to walk through the door,” Dutton said.

-A kindergarten teacher from California, Jenny Parks was among those killed during the shooting.

-Parks attended the concert with her husband, Bobby, who was shot in the arm and is awaiting surgery on his hand, Jessica Maddin, a family friend said.
+Parks attended the concert with her husband, Bobby, who was shot in the arm, said family friend Jessica Maddin.

 Bobby and Jenny Parks were high school sweethearts and have two children together.
 Jenny Parks helped Maddin start the group, Jessica’s Hope Project, which provides care packages to troops.